Visanduma/nova-settings/Readme.md

 ```

-### Create your first setting class
+### 💠 Create your first setting class

-You can use `nova-settings:create` command to build fresh settings class
+You can use `nova-settings:create` command to build a fresh settings class

 ```